AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bcn.md

     + `area_overview`, a description of the area.

-    + `notes`, remarks posted by the host, such as 'no parties allowed'.
-There are many missing values in this field.
+    + `notes`, remarks posted by the host, such as 'no parties allowed', with many missing values.

-    + `transit`, information about the public transportation in the area.
-There are many missing values in this field.
+    + `transit`, information about the public transportation in the area, with many missing values.

-    + `access`, restrictions to the use of the space and rules about it.
-There are many missing values in this field.
+    + `access`, restrictions to the use of the space and rules about it, with many missing values.

-    + `interaction`, details about the interaction with the host.
-There are many missing values in this field.
+    + `interaction`, details about the interaction with the host, with many missing values.

-    + `house_rules`, rules such as 'forbidden to smoke', or respect the tranquility of the neighbors'.
-There are many missing values in this field.
+    + `house_rules`, rules such as 'forbidden to smoke', or respect the tranquility of the neighbors', with many missing values.

     + `host_id`, a unique host's ID.